Slobish/swap-contract/README.md

 The [Swap Protocol](https://swap.tech/whitepaper/) is a peer-to-peer protocol for trading Ethereum tokens.
 This repository contains source code and tests for the Atomic Swap used by the Swap Protocol.

+## Active Audit
+:warning: This repository is currently undergoing a security audit.
+In the case that any issues arise, they will be addressed and communicated here.

 ## Contents

 * [Quick Start](#quick-start)